Characteristic Points of Recursive Systems: Drmota's Theorem Revisited

 \end{proof}

 The extreme point of a well-conditioned polynomial system, such as Example \ref{4 CP}, is always a characteristic point, and, as Lalley \cite{Lalley1993} proved, the coefficients of the solutions $T_i(x)$ have the classical P\'olya form $C_i\rho^{-n}n^{-3/2}$.
 Drmota \cite{Drmota1997} extended Lalley's result to well-conditioned power series systems with the extreme point in the interior of the domain of the system.
 A natural (and desirable) direction to consider for further research would be to drop the irreducible requirement.
-However, even in the polynomial case, this leads to substantial challenges.
-For example, consider the reducible polynomial system
+However, even in the polynomial case, this leads to substantial challenges, see Example \ref{ex reducible}.

-Let the third equation have the standard solution $y_3=A(x)$.
-One then sees that this example is really just an alternate presentation of Example \ref{counter Drmota C1=0} where the solutions for $y_1$ and $y_2$ have a fourth-root singularity at their radius of convergence.